-Floor & Decor is a highly differentiated, rapidly growing specialty retailer of hard surface flooring and related accessories with 39 warehouse-format stores across 12 states.
+Floor & Decor is a highly differentiated, rapidly growing specialty retailer of hard surface flooring and related accessories with 41 warehouse-format stores across 12 states.
 We offer what we believe is the industry's broadest in-stock assortment of tile, wood, laminate and natural stone flooring along with decorative and installation accessories at everyday low prices.
 Our stores appeal to a variety of customers, including Pro, DIY and BIY.
 The combination of our category and product breadth, low prices, in-stock inventory in project-ready quantities and highly engaged customer service positions us to gain share in the growing and fragmented hard surface flooring market.
-Based on these characteristics, we believe Floor & Decor is a "category killer" with an opportunity to significantly expand our existing store base to over 350 stores nationwide.
+Based on these characteristics, we believe Floor & Decor is redefining the hard surface flooring category and that we have an opportunity to significantly expand our existing store base to over 350 stores nationwide within the next 15 years, as described in more detail below.

 Our warehouse-format stores, which average approximately 70,000 square feet, are typically larger than any of our specialty retail flooring competitors' stores.
 When our customers walk into a Floor & Decor store for the first time, we believe they are amazed by its size, our everyday low prices and the breadth and depth of our merchandise.
 We believe that our inspiring design centers, creative and informative visual merchandising, and accessible price points greatly enhance our customers' renovation experience.
 Our stores are easy to navigate and designed to interactively showcase the wide array of product styles a customer can create with our flooring and decorative accessories.
 We engage our customers through our trained store associates and designers, as well as our staff dedicated to serving Pro customers.
 By carrying a deep level of hard surface flooring inventory and wide range of tools and accessories, we seek to offer our customers immediate availability on everything they need to complete their entire flooring or remodeling project.
 In addition to our stores, our merchandise is also available at FloorandDecor.com for store pick-up or delivery.
-We believe the combination of these factors positions Floor & Decor as the leading one-stop destination for Pro, DIY and BIY hard surface flooring customers in our markets.
+We believe these factors position Floor & Decor as the leading one stop destination for Pro, DIY and BIY hard surface flooring customers in our markets.